jaceldran/base-frontend-test/solution/vanilla/README.md

 # My solution (vanilla)

-This is a *vanilla* version, built with just html, css, native javascript and some external javascript libraries.
+This is a *vanilla* version, built with just html, css (using SASS), native javascript and some external javascript libraries.

 The layout interface contains: